web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 We are running on the Secret Network blockchain, you can check out http://SCRT.network for more information.

 _Observations_:
--

-_Product feature_
--
+- product is obscuring the state of privacy to a bigger ecosystem entity without simple proves (usually, because such projects lacks privacy/security engineers in their teams)

 **Cheqd**

 Answers:
 - You can start by learning about verifiable credentials, decentralised identifiers(DID), and the concept of Self-Sovereign identity.
-- cheqd is quite technical, and in order to understand why it is privacy preserving, you'll need to get familiar with some terms.
+- cheqd is quite technical, and in order to understand why it is privacy-preserving, you'll need to get familiar with some terms.
-- "You can also learn more about each of the components of the network, the credential types, co clots of payment rails and verification by visiting our learn pages https://t.co/8OQ0Fav16W" ("Concepts of payment rails")
+- "You can also learn more about each of the components of the network, the credential types, co-clots of payment rails and verification by visiting our learn pages https://t.co/8OQ0Fav16W" ("Concepts of payment rails")
-- As a final note, you'll find a range of useful content and project progress on our blog.
+- you'll find a range of useful content and project progress on our blog.
 If you have any questions, you can jump on our official telegram channel or tweet us: https://t.co/wHRkrrJ3F0"

 _Observations_:
--
+- verifiable credentials are still highly technical (although, Dock is trying to simplify end-user understanding) in times when DID is one of the most common use-cases for the web3.
+Technical complexity created a challenge for non-techie to understand the state of privacy (especially, when it requires dozens of ours of reading materials & new skills development like doc reading, code analysis etc)

 _Product feature_
--
+- privacy-preserving vocabulary

 **PirateChain**

 Answers:
-Look at the block explorer and see if you can figure out how much ARRR is in a wallet...
+Look at the block explorer and see if you can figure out how much ARRR is in a wallet

 _Observations_:
--

-_Product feature_
--
+- obscure & too technical

 **Obscuro**